runjtu/jump-robot/README.md

 ## Award Details

-Our project won the national first prize in the XXXX competition, a tremendous honor for our team.
 You can learn more about this award by following the link below.

 [Click here to read more about our award]((http://11umic.hust.edu.cn/info/1109/1024.htm)http://11umic.hust.edu.cn/info/1109/1024.htm)